Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Chenrui.md

 ### 2025-05-20 - Finish Encoder
 I spent class time studying the algorithm for encoding plaintext into brainfuck, mapping out how to do it.
 I spent time at home making the actual program which works as intended.

+### 2025-05-21 - Working on File Mode
+I am attempting to make a file mode for my encoder to convert numerical bytes into brainfuck.